Limit distributions for large P\'{o}lya urns: Resolution of the fundamental differential system

 \begin{Cor} The exponential moment generating series

 have a radius of convergence equal to $0$. \end{Cor}

-\pff These series are the Taylor series of $\varphi _{m,S,b}$ and $\varphi _{m,S,c}$ at $0$.
-If these radii were positive, these functions could be analytically extended to a neighborhood of the origin. \QED
+\begin{pf} These series are the Taylor series of $\varphi_{m,S,b}$ and $\varphi _{m,S,c}$ at $0$.
+If these radii were positive, these functions could be analytically extended to a neighborhood of the origin. \end{pf}

 \begin{Rem} The singularity of $\varphi$ at the origin is thus not due to ramification but to a divergent Taylor series phenomenon.
-Indeed, the apparent ramification coming from the $m$-th root at the origin in Formula (\ref{defPhi}) is compensated by both Puiseux expansion (\ref{DSPinfiniDeJ}) and the $S$-th power of the $m$-th root in $J$'s argument of $\varphi$'s definition. \end{Rem}
+Indeed, the apparent ramification coming from the $m$th root at the origin in formula (\ref{defPhi}) is compensated by both Puiseux expansion (\ref{DSPinfiniDeJ}) and the $S$th power of the $m$th root appearing in the argument of $J$ in formula (\ref{defPhi}). \end{Rem}

-\section{Density of $W^{CT}$}
+\section{Density of $W^{\mathit{CT}}$}

 Notice, with the notation (\ref{Jlimite}) that